cerinoligutom/ngx-fluent/README.md

 ### Register locale source mapping and initial locale

 The library needs to know where to locate the `.ftl` files so you have to provide this first (preferably on the root of your app such as `app.component.ts`) by providing a flat object where the `key` is the `locale` code and the `value` is the `source` then passing this object to the `setTranslationSourceMap()` method of the service.

+*Note: Translation sources are lazy loaded then cached in memory.
+Translation source for the respective locale is only loaded after calling the `setLocale()` method.*

 ```ts
 import { Component, OnInit } from '@angular/core';